 The unaudited pro forma condensed consolidated financial information does not purport to project the future financial position or operating results of the Company following the business combination.
 The unaudited pro forma adjustments represent management's estimates based on information currently available as of the date of these unaudited pro forma condensed consolidated financial statements and are subject to change as additional information becomes available and analyses are performed.
 The assumptions and estimates underlying the unaudited pro forma adjustments are described in the accompanying notes.
 Actual results may differ materially from the assumptions used, including in respect of the matters further described in Notes 1 and 2, to present the unaudited pro forma condensed consolidated financial information.
-Actual amounts as of the date of the consummation of the business combination might differ from the pro forma amounts presented below in the unaudited pro forma condensed statement of financial position below as of March 31, 2022, primarily as a result of the timing and amount of expenditure related to development activities and capital expenditures as discussed elsewhere in this prospectus.
 Eve and Zanite have not had any historical relationship prior to the business combination.
 Accordingly, no pro forma adjustments were required to eliminate activities between them.